v-pbartley/openhack-mc4h/Challenge-02/Readme.md

 ## Background

 In today's healthcare data landscape, the FHIR R4 format has become the HLS industry standard for storage and exchange of health data.
 As FHIR interoperability spreads throughout the industry, health IT operations are deploying conversion pipelines for ingesting and transforming legacy data formats into FHIR.
 Two of the most common legacy formats still in use are HL7v2 and C-CDA.
-In this challenge, we will explore how to convert these formats into FHIR using Microsoft health data tools.
+In this challenge, we will explore how to convert these formats into FHIR using Microsoft health data solutions.

 ## Learning Objectives

-+ Creating a Postman request for a FHIR API operation
++ Use Postman to create an API request for a FHIR API operation
-+ Specifying request parameters
++ Specify API request parameters in Postman
-+ Preparing/cleaning data for conversion into FHIR
++ Prepare/clean data for conversion into FHIR

 ## Prerequisites